otcmarsbase/frontend-v2/README.md

 This will automatically open your default browser at `http://localhost:6006`.

-## Part 3: Set Enviornment variables
+## Part 3: Set Environment variables

 Set environment variables via `.env`.